• Skip to primary navigation

 Ingredients for recipe in separate bowls and ramekins, as seen from above

 Step 1: Heat a large grill pan over medium heat.
-While the pan is heating up, coat the chicken breasts in the olive oil and taco seasoning.
+While the pan is heating up, coat the chicken breasts in olive oil and taco seasoning.

 Three raw chicken breasts on a white plate seasoned with taco seasoning, as seen from above